-When you read about product recalls, they will usually be safety alerts from a manufacturer following the discovery of a safety concern with a product.
+A product recall will usually be a safety alert or request from a manufacturer to return or repair a product following the discovery of a safety concern.

 They're issued in one of two ways:

 - After the manufacturer has agreed a course of action with the relevant enforcement body - usually Trading Standards - to deal with the potentially unsafe product.

 - If a course of action can't be agreed between the manufacturer and the enforcement body, the enforcement body issues a formal safety notice.

 A recall notice is the most severe level of safety notice.

 Depending on what kind of safety notice is issued, there are differing levels of obligations on manufacturers and distributors.

 - Suspension notice The manufacturer, distributor and retailers must not sell the goods while safety evaluations, checks and controls are performed.